itsmattreilly/matt-reilly/content/project/spotify/index.md

 ## Introduction

-#### As an avid music listener, I'm always interested in my yearly "Wrapped" listening summary. <br><br> I've decided to do a deeper analysis on this history and utilize Spotify's API to uncover insights from a different perspective.
+#### As an avid music listener, I'm always interested in my yearly "Wrapped" listening summary. <br> I've decided to do a deeper analysis on this history and utilize Spotify's API to uncover insights from a different perspective.

 I chose to create 2 different "mini" projects:
   - An interactive chart on my top Spotify Artists *(Interactive)*